+

 For Teachers 6th - 8th

-Young scholars investigate bioethical issues.
-For this bioethical issues lesson, students research gene cloning, imaging technologies, transplantation, and other bioethical issues.
-Young scholars share their finding with their classmate...
+Middle schoolers investigate bioethical issues.
+In this bioethical issues instructional activity, students research gene cloning, imaging technologies, transplantation, and other bioethical issues.
+Middle schoolers share their finding...

 +